pax-humana/smutminer/README.md

   -t THRESHOLD, --threshold THRESHOLD
                         Default matching threshold for the open_nsfw model (0 - 1).
 Default: .7
   -l, --list, --no-list
-                        Print a list of original file paths -v, --verbose         Output verbosity.
-Default: Print paths and scores only -a, --all, --no-all   Print scores for every applicable image
+                        Write a list of original file paths to the output directory -v, --verbose         Output verbosity (1-3).
+Default: Print paths and scores only -a, --all, --no-all   Print scores for every image found
 ```